EvergreenTheTree/dotfiles/SOFTWARE.md

 - vim: The best text and code editor.
 Come at me emacs! _(preferrably compiled with `--with-features=huge` and python support)_.
 Or just use neovim.
 - git: The version control system I am most familiar with.
-- C/C++ compiler _(gcc)_: For C hacking.
+- C/C++ compiler _(gcc, clang)_: For C hacking.
 - CMake: A really popular alternative to configure scripts.
+- meson: Much better than CMake (though it is a low bar to clear tbf).
 - **[WINDOWS]** msys2 _(or Git for Windows SDK)_: Linux on windows.  _(better
   than cygwin)_
-- Haskell Platform: A necessity for haskell development.
 - Exuberant ctags: Necessary for some vim plugins
 - ag or "the silver searcher": Used by FZF to get gitignore-sensitive results
+- ripgrep: better than ag for command line use
+- fd: better `find`
+- exa: better `ls`
 - keychain: SSH agent handler
 - shellcheck: shell script linter

 # School/Office

 - Libreoffice: Great office suite that can handle most document formats
-- Geogebra: Awesome tool for exploring geometry and algebra
+- Geogebra: Wonderful tool for exploring geometry and algebra
 - Speedcrunch: Nice simple calculator
 - **[LINUX]** Atril PDF Viewer: The best light-weight pdf viewer for gnome that I could find, though evince is okay.
 I would use okular on KDE.